Messer 78 with Nebula Complex

 History

 This nebula was first sighted by Pierre Méchain in March 1780 and added by Charles Messier as object number 78 in his catalog of comet-like celestial objects on December 17 of the same year.
 He made a note of it. «A cluster of stars with a lot of nebula».
 The slightly weaker part NGC 2071 further north escaped him at that time.
-It was only discovered by Wilhelm Herschel on 1 January 1786.
+It was only discovered by William Herschel on 1 January 1786.
 Admiral Smyth saw «two stars in a very thin nebula» and Lord Rosse believed he saw a spiral structure in them.
 At that time it was still believed that spiral nebulae (galaxies) were located within our galaxy.
 [4, 196]

 Physical Properties